proyectoeduhub/moodle-cli/README.md

 1. Edit setting in the moodle-config.sh file

 2. Add to your path.
-We recommend adding this line to your .bashrc file
+We recommend adding this line to your .bashrc file:

     $ export PATH="$PATH:~/pathto/moodle-cli"